kynex7510/3dbrew/content/GSP_Shared_Memory.md

 | 2 | When bit0 is set, GSP stops processing further commands (can be used for packing together sets of commands) |
 | 3 | When set, the command fails if GSP is busy handling any other command; otherwise, it only fails if GSP is busy handling a command of the same kind |

-## Commands

-Addresses specified in parameters are virtual addresses.
+Addresses specified in command parameters are virtual addresses.
 Depending on the command, there might be constraints on the accepted parameters.
 In general, some commands require parameters to be aligned, and addresses are expected to be on [linear](Memory_Management#memory_mapping "wikilink"), [QTM](Memory_layout#0x1f000000_new_3ds_only "wikilink") or VRAM memory.

 ### Trigger DMA Request